gnribeiro/wp_gnr/README.md

 - The Actions  should be  in the method custom_hooks_actions_noadmin or custom_hooks_actions.
 - The Filters  should be  in the method custom_hooks_filters_noadmin or custom_hooks_filters.
-- There is already the method pre_get_posts for the Action pre_get_posts
+- There is already the method pre_get_posts for the action pre_get_posts

 ```sh
     public function custom_hooks_actions()